skpulipaka26/code-mind/README.md

 The review process:
 - Parses the unified diff format
 - Identifies changed code chunks
+- **Loads the knowledge graph and uses it to find related code and community context**
 - Searches for relevant context using vector similarity
 - Reranks results using Qwen3 models
 - Generates a comprehensive code review